 Patient Care Policies

 The following information is a summary of the College of Dentistry patient policies.
-For detailed information read our Patient Information Booklet and Privacy Notice.
-In addition, please feel free to call our patient representative Ms. Beckey Hawes at (901) 448-6507.
+For detailed information read our Patient Information Booklet and Privacy Notice.>

 The pre-doctoral student clinic is for adults and children who need treatment.
 Patients are required to attend a screening appointment before being accepted for treatment.
 Screening appointments include a comprehensive exam and radiographs.
 New patients who are examined in the Screening Clinic are classified as to dental needs and suitability for the teaching program.
 Patients screened acceptable are placed in the patient pool for admission into the treatment program.
 When a patient becomes available that matches the student's needs, the patient is assigned to a student for comprehensive dental care.